runtimeverification/rv-monitor/README.md

 $ javac rvm/HasNextRuntimeMonitor.java HasNext_1/HasNext_1.java
 $ java HasNext_1.HasNext_1

-For more information on running examples, please see the web documentation at https://runtimeverification.com/monitor/1.3/docs/runningexamples also included in text form in the docs/ subfolder of this install.
+For more information on running examples, please see the web documentation on running examples at https://runtimeverification.com/monitor/docs (also included in text form in the docs/ subfolder of this install).